 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical care.
 For example, if your plan network doctor refers you to a medical specialist not inside the network, this referral is considered a favorable coverage decision unless either your network doctor can show that you receive a standard denial notice for this medical specialist, or the Evidence of Coverage makes it clear that the referred service is never covered under any condition.
 You or your healthcare provider can also contact us and ask for a coverage decision if your provider is unsure whether we will cover a particular medical service or refuses to provide medical care you think that you need.
 In other words, if you want to know if we will cover a medical service before you receive it, you can ask us to make a coverage decision for you.
 In limited circumstances, a request for a coverage decision will be dismissed, which means we won't review the request.
 Examples of when a request will be dismissed include if the request is incomplete, if someone makes the request on your behalf but isn't legally authorized to do so, or if you ask for your request to be withdrawn.
-If we dismiss a request for a coverage decision, we will send a notice explaining why the request was dismissed and how to ask for a review of the dismissal.
+If we dismissed and how to ask for a review of the dismissal.